allenyin/allen_wireless/myopen_multi/headstage2_firmware/README.md

    all options among `HEADSTAGE_TIM`, `RADIO_BASIC`, `RADIO_AGC`, `RADIO_AGC_IIR` to false.
 6. Compile gtkclient with `make clean; make`.

-The RHD-headstage is ready to be used.
+The RHD-headstage is now ready to be used.

 ------------------------------------------------------------
+##Other firmwares

 There are other firmware version in this directory, many of them were used in the process and developing the final firmware.

 * intan_setup_test.asm:

    Polls the same channel from all amps, and save periods to memory starting at FP_BASE (0xFF906F00).
 Plot the result using plot_memdump.py (see comments in file).
 Used to find optimal setup for the RHD amplifiers.

+   The blackfin cache memory organization can be visualized by the spreadsheet `Intan_setup.ods`

 * intan_setup_test2.asm:

    Tests the intra-amp performance.
 Records a set number of periods from all 32 channels of a fixed amp, save to memory in A1 (0xFF904000).
 Results include Intan-setup responses.
 Plot the result using plot_memdump.py.

+   The blackfin cache memory organization can be visualized by the spreadsheet `Intan_setup.ods`

 *   firmware1.asm: